-Alan Davidson was a Public Interest Technology Fellow at New America.
-Previously, he served as the first director of digital economy at the U.S. Department of Commerce and senior advisor to the Secretary of Commerce.
-He was also New America's vice president for technology policy and strategy and director of the Open Technology Institute.
+Alan Davidson is the VP of Global Policy, Trust and Security at the Mozilla Foundation.
+He was previously a Public Interest Technology Fellow at New America.
+He has also served as the first director of digital economy at the U.S. Department of Commerce and senior advisor to the Secretary of Commerce.
+He was New America's vice president for technology policy and strategy and director of the Open Technology Institute.
 He was a research affiliate at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL), where he was a co-founder of the MIT Information Policy Project.

 Until 2012, Davidson was the director of public policy for Google in the Americas.
 He opened Google's Washington, D.C. office in 2005, and led the company’s public policy and government relations efforts in North and South America.